So you think you want to focus on installing charging stations?

 Once qualified you need to apply to the Office for Zero Emission Vehicles to become certified.
 You can do this from the OZEV website.
 You will be required to fill out a form and provide evidence of the necessary qualifications stated above.

-The process for your clients to claim the grant varies slightly depending on whether you are working on a flat or rented property or if you’re installing for a business or landlord.
+The process for your clients to claim the grant varies slightly depending on whether you are working on a flat or rented property or if you're installing charging stations for a business or landlord.
+The type of installation will determine the right grant for their charging station equipment costs.
+The grant helps make the investment in green energy equipment more affordable.

 You can find these steps on the gov website but we have included them here for reference.